WDI-SEA/notes/05-express/express-socket-io/readme.md

 * Set up websockets on the server side
 * Use jQuery to update the client side

-###Starter Code
+###Getting Started

+**NOTE: There are two options for this lesson**

-Access the starter code for the codealong here: https://github.com/WDI-SEA/socket-io-starter
+1. Access the starter code for the codealong here: https://github.com/WDI-SEA/socket-io-starter
+2. Follow the Socket.io chat example, which illustrates sending and receiving messages on both the client and server: http://socket.io/get-started/chat/

 ## Web basics recap